 He also announced that Brazil would set up a ministry for Indigenous people so that those affected most by these issues would "have a voice of their own."

 His return has been welcomed by world leaders, including US President Joe Biden, who said "We look forward to continuing the strong US-Brazil partnership in trade, security, sustainability, innovation, and inclusion."

 King Charles of Britain congratulated Lula on his return to office and lauded his environmental approach in a letter disclosed by the British embassy.
 "I was encouraged to hear you emphasise the urgent need to tackle the climate crisis in your victory speech and at COP27," it read.

 What other proposals did Lula make at COP27?

-Brazilian President-elect Luiz Inacio Lula da Silva received a warm welcome at COP27 today.
+As President-elect, Luiz Inacio Lula da Silva received a warm welcome at COP27 in November.

-Hundreds of people gathered to see him arrive at a side event early on Wednesday with crowds chanting his name.
+Hundreds of people gathered to see him arrive at a side event with crowds chanting his name.

 "The survival of the Amazon also depended on the election.
 Civilisation and values are back.
 The respect and human rights are back," he added.